Skip links

 in 2 million years

-Comets launched towards the inner Solar System by the passage of the Scholz binary star, are hurtling around the Sun, threatening even the Earth.
-The Scholz binary star was discovered in 2013 AD and is composed of a red dwarf and a brown dwarf, both
+Comets launched into the inner Solar System by the passage of the Scholz binary star are hurtling around the Sun, threatening even Earth.
+The Scholz binary star was discovered in 2013 AD and is composed of a red dwarf and a brown dwarf, both very

 in 1.5 million years